 Guidelines for Introducing Changes in Information Displayed (Part C).
 Two types of changes are introduced into the display.
 One, referred to as replacements, involves substituting a cutout in the display with another cutout not used in the display.
 Referring to Figure 8.12, an example would be replacing the red square in the upper-left-hand corner with a red diamond.
 The other, referred to as exchanges, involves taking two or more cutouts within the display and switching their locations.
-Referring to Figure 8.12, an example would be exchanging the location of the green circle in the upper right-hand corner.
+Referring to Figure 8.12, an example would be exchanging the location of the green circle in the upper right-hand corner with the blue circle in the lower right-hand corner.